superdevcoder/superdevcoder/README.md

 - Blockchain development using Smart Contract(Solidity & Rust), WEB3 and Etherjs.

-    Token Developmnent with Custom Tokenomics and ERC20, ERC 721, ERC 1155 .....
+    <p>Token Developmnent with Custom Tokenomics and ERC20, ERC 721, ERC 1155 .....</p>

-    Staking website with custom tokens and several functionalities such as compounding, LP lock and custom logic.
+    <p>Staking website with custom tokens and several functionalities such as compounding, LP lock and custom logic.</p>

     ICO / IDO